📚

 The Second Law of Thermodynamics

-The second law of thermodynamics states that entropy increases every time energy is forced to reroute or change forms.
-Entropy is the amount of disorganization present in a system.
-Thermal energy has the most disorder, or the most entropy.
-What you need to know is that energy transformations always result in losses to waste heat.
-In the case of organisms eating organisms, these losses result in only 10% of the energy (on average being passed onto the next trophic level.
-The entropy of trophic levels, as a result, is quite high, due to the low rate of energy transfer per tier.
+The second law of thermodynamics states that every time energy changes form it increases entropy.
+Entropy is the amount of disorder in a system.
+Thermal energy has the most disorder, the most entropy.
+Without developing your AP physics skills too much, what you need to know is that energy transformations always result in losses to waste heat.
+In the case of organisms eating organisms these losses result in only 10% of the energy (on average being passed onto the next trophic level.
 It also explains why it is impossible to use an energy resource that is 100% efficient, which is something you will review in unit 6.

 https://firebasestorage.googleapis.com/v0/b/fiveable-92889.appspot.com/o/images%2F-Ytr8sjvlcPRi.JPG?alt=media&token=da069aa3-b5c2-4893-9b9d-c0f693d26ee4